Projects

 HONOURS AT UNSW

-If you are an undergraduate student interested in doing Honours in Statistics, we are looking for students with a strong background in statistics and good computational skills.
-If that’s you, then get in touch.
+If you are an undergraduate student interested in pursuing Honours in Statistics, we are looking for candidates with a strong background in statistics and solid computational skills.
+If this sounds like you, feel free to get in touch.

 My Teaching